surulirajan-mca/student-profile-management-system-using-laravel/README.md

 3. **Delete a Student**: Remove unwanted student profiles using the delete functionality.
 4. **List of Students**: View all students currently stored in the database.

+## Database
+A complete database has been added in the database/schema folder.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.